-Measuring the placenta is quick, easy, inexpensive and noninvasive with EPV.
+Measuring the placenta is easy and noninvasive with Estimated Placental Volume (EPV).

-Three simple measurements taken during a standard prenatal ultrasound produce an Estimated Placental Volume (EPV) when input into the free app, Merwin’s EPV Calculator, links below.
+Three simple measurements taken during a standard prenatal ultrasound produce an Estimated Placental Volume (EPV), which is then input into an app that then outputs measurements against the normative curves of size for gestational age.

 The health care provider measures the placenta’s width, height, and thickness.
 EPV measurements can begin at 20 weeks and continue every 3-4 weeks, similar to fetal growth scans.